Skip to main content

 Search Languages: DQL vs. Lucene

-By default, Dashboards Query Language (DQL), text-based query language is used in the search box:
+By default, the Dashboard Query Language (DQL), a text-based query language is used to search for log documents.
+Expand below for how to switch to Lucene.

 grafik-20250207-131104.png